 |Copyright © Nucleus Medical Media, Inc.|

-- Exposure to a radioactive substance or toxic chemicals
+- Exposure to radioactive substances or toxic chemicals

-- Infection by parasites called liver flukes (more common in Asian countries)
+- Infection by liver fluke parasites (more common in Asian countries)

 - Hepatitis B or C

 - Cirrhosis of the liver and fatty liver disease